ceph/ceph/doc/rados/operations/erasure-code-clay.rst

 Locally Recoverable Codes (LRC) are also designed in order to save in terms of network bandwidth, disk IO during single OSD recovery.
-However, the focus in LRCs is to keep the number of OSDs contacted during repair (d) to be minimal at the cost of storage overhead.
+However, the focus in LRCs is to keep the number of OSDs contacted during repair (d) to be minimal, but this comes at the cost of storage overhead.
-*clay* code has a storage overhead m/k.
-In the case of *lrc*, it stores (k+m)/d parities in addition to the ``m`` parities resulting in a storage overhead (m+(k+m)/d)/k.
-Both *clay* and *lrc* can recover from failure of any ``m`` OSDs.
+The *clay* code has a storage overhead m/k.
+In the case of an *lrc*, it stores (k+m)/d parities in addition to the ``m`` parities resulting in a storage overhead (m+(k+m)/d)/k.
+Both *clay* and *lrc* can recover from the failure of any ``m`` OSDs.

 	+-----------------+----------------------------------+----------------------------------+
 	| Parameters      | disk IO, storage overhead (LRC)  | disk IO, storage overhead (CLAY) |